torvalds/linux/Documentation/admin-guide/pstore-blk.rst

 #.
 Just use CPU to transfer.
    Do not use DMA to transfer unless you are sure that DMA will not keep lock.
 #.
 Control registers directly.
-   Please control registers directly rather than use Linux kernel resources.
+   Please control registers directly rather than use GNU/Linux kernel resources.
    Do I/O map while initializing rather than wait until a panic occurs.
 #.
 Reset your block device and controller if necessary.
    If you are not sure of the state of your block device and controller when